Peach and Vanilla Tarte Tatin Recipe

-This caramelised fruit dessert is tricky but well worth the effort
+This caramelised peach and vanilla fruit dessert is tricky but well worth the effort

 - 300g (10oz) puff pastry

 - 75g (3oz) butter

 - 1 vanilla pod, halved & seeds scraped out

 - Vanilla ice cream, to serve

 Tarte tatins can be made with a number of different fruits.
 Use whatever is in season to get a really juicy, flavoursome tart